kabrau/PyImageRoi/README.md

 ```

 ## ExportToClassification
-A tool to extract box from images and save imagebox to classification
+A tool to extract box from images and save imagebox to classification.
+Save the separated images by classes, each class in a subfolder.

 ### RUN
 ```